CounterpointConsulting/agency/README.md

 3. Planner attempts to complete each step in the plan by sending the designated Agent a message describing the action(s) that need to be taken.
 4. Once the last step is completed, the Planner gives the final response to the user.

-This approach (as described above it's 4 steps, in reality it's 9) removes manual chaining from the responsibility of the coder, since assuming the instructions are clear and your agents have the requisite skills, the Planner should be able to figure out the chaining on its own.
+This approach (as described above it's 4 steps, in reality it's more like 9) removes manual chaining from the responsibility of the coder, since assuming the instructions are clear and your agents have the requisite skills, the Planner should be able to figure out the chaining on its own.
 This is a working theory, we'll see.

 There are cases where I could see manually wanting to define the steps yourself (you being the coder) for cases like having a model generate multiple ideas to work with, or having multiple Agents vote on some question.
 As I was thinking about it, though, there's no reason the Planner couldn't coordinate that also.